 - The Council must ensure that the Prudential Code is complied with, which has been developed and written by CIPFA as a professional code of practice, last published in December 2021.
 To demonstrate the that the Council has fulfilled these objectives, when preparing the annual strategy, the Code sets out a list of Prudential and Treasury indicators that should be calculated together with other factors that must be considered.
-These indicators are in the body of the Strategy out at Appendix 2. - The Council also has a legal requirement to comply with the Welsh Government Guidance on Investments and has taken this guidance into consideration when developing the Strategy. - New Borrowing in the period to 2025/26 to 2029/30 is expected to be £228.862M for new Capital Expenditure. and a further £49.000M of borrowing to replace maturing loans and reflect the Council's reducing ability to internally borrow over the period. - Capital expenditure when financed by long term debt incurs two elements of cost, interest and repayment of the principal sum borrowed.
-The resources the Council must put aside in each year to repay the principal sum borrowed is known as Minimum Revenue Provision (MRP) and the Council's policy for the calculation is detailed in the report. - The Treasury Management Policy Statement for 2024/25 is attached at Appendix 3. - This is the draft Treasury Management Strategy, budget consultation on the Capital Programme Proposals is currently being undertaken and therefore any revision to the programme resulting from the consultation will necessitate changes to the final Treasury Management Strategy presented to Cabinet 6th March 2025.
+These indicators are in the body of the Strategy out at Appendix 2. - The Council also has a legal requirement to comply with the Welsh Government Guidance on Investments and has taken this guidance into consideration when developing the Strategy. - New Borrowing in the period to 2025/26 to 2029/30 is expected to be £227.512M for new Capital Expenditure, and a further £49.000M of borrowing to replace maturing loans and reflect the Council's reducing ability to internally borrow over the period. - Capital expenditure when financed by long term debt incurs two elements of cost, interest and repayment of the principal sum borrowed.
+The resources the Council must put aside in each year to repay the principal sum borrowed is known as Minimum Revenue Provision (MRP) and the Council's policy for the calculation is detailed in the report. - The Treasury Management Policy Statement is attached at Appendix 3. - This is the draft Treasury Management Strategy, consultation on the Capital Programme Proposals has been undertaken and revisions were made to the Programme resulting from the final Welsh government Settlement necessitating changes to the final Treasury Management Strategy presented in this report.